JojoSace/Geomapping_FIES/README.md

 Download "Region.zip" and extract in the same folder as "geomapping.ipynb"

 ## How to Run
-Run "geomapping.ipynb" using Visual Studios Code or any similar programs
+Run "geomapping.ipynb" using Visual Studios Code or any similar application that supports jupyter notebook

 ## THANK YOU!